-20. RELATED PARTY TRANSACTIONS
+19. RELATED PARTY TRANSACTIONS

 The Company's related parties include its subsidiaries, key management personnel and a company related to a director.
-Details of transactions between the Company and related parties (other than its subsidiaries identified in the Nature of Business Note 1) are discussed below.
+Details of transactions between the Company and related parties (other than its subsidiaries identified in Note 1, Nature of Business) are discussed below.
 All intercompany transactions, balances, income and expenses are eliminated on consolidation.

-20.1 Compensation of Key Management Personnel
+19.1 Compensation of Key Management Personnel